 For more information please visit the Eden Mill website

 Harviestoun Brewery is located at the foot of the stunning Ochil Hills, in the small town of Alva.
-Also within 20 miles of Gleneagles, a visit to the brewery is ideal when playing golf in the Perthshire area.
-From the founder, Ken Brooker, brewing in his back garden shed in 1983 Harviestoun has grown to become one of Scotland’s top breweries.
+Also within 20 miles of Gleneagles, a visit to this Scottish brewery is ideal when playing golf in the Perthshire area.
+From the founder, Ken Brooker, brewing in his back garden shed in 1983, Harviestoun has grown to become one of Scotland’s top breweries.
+Extremely innovative, they have also been well respected on the US craft scene since 1999.
 One of Harviestoun’s signature beers is the award winning ‘Champagne of Lagers’, ‘Schiehallion’, which was first created in 1994.
 The name comes from one of the best known Munros (mountain over 3,00 feet in height) in Scotland located in Perth and Kinross.
+One of their other famous beers, is Ola Dubh, 12yr old aged in Highland Park whisky casks.

 For more information please visit the Harviestoun Brewery website

 The original purpose for the beer was to simply flavour barrels used by William Grant Distillers for their ale cask reserve whisky and then be discarded.
-However, founder Dougal Gunn Sharp decided rather than throwing away the used beer, they should age the beer in the barrel and his creation was born.
-They became one of the world’s first international craft beer brands and their lager is the No.1 craft lager in Scotland!
-Brewing in a Wellpark Brewery in Glasgow since established in 2003, Innis and Gunn have now taken over the Inveralmond Brewery in Perthshire.
-After the expansion, the site will brew both Inverlamond and Innis & Gunn beers.
-Inveralmond Brewery has just celebrated its 20th anniversary.
-Along with their best sellers, ‘Ossian’ and ‘Lia Fail’, Inveralmond are also known for the original and authentic Czech pilsner brewed in Scotland, ‘Sunburst’ with yeast sourced from Brevnosky Pivovar, one of the oldest breweries in Prague.
+However, founder Dougal Gunn Sharp decided rather than throwing away the used beer, they should age the beer in the barrel.
+As a result his creation was born!
+Now one of the world’s first international craft beer brands, their lager is the No.1 craft lager in Scotland!
+In Glasgow, Edinburgh & Dundee you will find Innis & Gunn Taprooms where you can enjoy good food and sample the full range on tap and in cans/ bottles.

 For more information please visit the Innis & Gunn website